 For nearly two decades, things stayed simple.
 If you were in Greensboro, you had a 336 number.
 But technology and population growth continued.
 By the mid-2010s, the supply of available 336 numbers was running low.

 This led to the introduction of an “overlay” plan.
 On October 24, 2016, the 743 area code was added to the same geographic territory as 336.
 This meant new phone numbers in the region could be assigned either 336 or 743.
-I remember the confusion this caused for my relatives in High Point.
-Suddenly, they had to dial the full 10-digit number to call their next-door neighbor!
-It was a big shift from the old 7-digit dialing days.
+As wfmynews2.com reported in 2016, this change necessitated 10-digit dialing for all local calls within the 336/743 area.

 Important: Since the 743 overlay in 2016, 10-digit dialing is mandatory for all local calls within the 336/743 area.
 Forgetting to dial the area code, even for a neighbor, will result in a failed call.